mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   </launch>

-It is then possible to do roslaunch and subscribe to the topic in a new terminal using the following two commands :
+Note that arduino is now the name used to identify the port at which we connect it. (instead of ttyACM0) It is then possible to do roslaunch and subscribe to the topic in a new terminal using the following two commands :

 .. code-block:: shell